PEDAGOGY OF MEMES

 cheerful apprehensiveness of image macros as a tool for contextualising and defamiliarizing research elements

 Their specific situatedness offers valuable context in which academic research can be situated.
 As academic research is often theoretical, finding ways that provide fresh perspectives is crucial.
-Moreover, the approachable construct of memes presents the welcome antidote to academic language, as it's close to students' own interior lives, interests and experiences.
+The approachable construct of memes presents the welcome antidote to academic language, as it's close to students' own interior lives, interests and experiences.

 Feel free to let me know about your experience.
 Suggestions are also welcome: hrnic.a (at) gmail.com.